 You’re a business, which means you sell services to customers for a fee.
 Typically, companies like to stick to their tried and tested areas of expertise.
 If they are in IT, the chances are nothing will deviate from the industry?
 How can it when all you understand is how to fix computers and get them back online.
 It’s because going green transcends sectors.

-Nowadays, ever industry knows how to lower their carbon footprint with certain techniques.
+Nowadays, every industry knows how to lower its carbon footprint with certain techniques.
 Take IT professionals as examples.
 The vast majority should be able to show you how to use less power and waste less energy with a few handy hints.
 If they can’t, they aren’t very good at their job.
 This means you can merge your services with the consumer’s need to save the earth.